How accessible are JavaScript data grids?

 ARIA provides roles and attributes that help assistive technologies interpret web content.
 For example, ARIA can make custom JavaScript widgets, live content updates, and other dynamic elements accessible.

-It’s important to implement ARIA correctly — bad ARIA is worse than no ARIA at all.
+It’s important to implement ARIA correctly.
+Bad ARIA is worse than no ARIA at all.
 Poorly implemented ARIA can negatively impact accessibility.
-The Bryntum Grid follows best practices for accessibility, which includes keyboard accessibility and ARIA roles.
+The Bryntum Grid follows best practices for accessibility, which include keyboard accessibility and ARIA roles.

 Accessibility should be assessed early and throughout development.
 While there are tools to help with evaluations, no single tool can fully verify accessibility.
 Automated tools can produce false positives, particularly with complex and dynamic components like data grids.
 For example, basic static HTML accessibility checkers may flag issues with dynamically rendered elements that aren’t actually problems.
 It’s best not to rely solely on accessibility tools, as they are meant to assist with accessibility evaluation, not replace it.
 The W3C provides a guide to selecting web accessibility evaluation tools to help developers choose the best tools for their needs.
 To verify accessibility, developers should combine automated tools, manual testing, and real user testing.